Carb Night Classic: 2016–present

 The move to daytime was short-lived, and for 2016, the event was revamped once again.
 For many years the Night Before the 500 classic was held on the same night and at the same time as the Little 500, splitting fans (and some competitors) between both events.
 It was decided to move the event permanently to Friday night of Memorial Day weekend.
 Once again, it would be held under-the-lights, and it was renamed the Carb Night Classic...The Race Before the 500.
 The name derived from Carb Day at the Indianapolis Motor Speedway, the traditional final day of practice for the Indianapolis 500, which was earlier in the afternoon.
 The move made for four USAC events over four consecutive nights, leading up to the Indianapolis 500 on Sunday.
 The Hulman Classic would be scheduled for Wednesday night, the Hoosier Hundred Thursday night, the Carb Night Classic Friday night, and the Little 500 on Saturday night.

 After former winner Dave Steele's death, the track began starting in 2018, to name the event in his memory.
 Due to the COVID-19 pandemic, the 2020 Indianapolis 500 was postponed to August 23, therefore the Carb Night Classic was held on August 21, whereas a revival of the Night Before the 500 race was held on August 22.
 The sprint and midget races are non-championship, because USAC does not sanction midget or sprint car championship races on pavement.
 The USAC midgets continued having a non-points race the following editions of the event.

 Race winners

 AAA Midgets

 From its inception in 1946 through 1955, the Night Before the 500 was part of the AAA Midgets championship.

 USAC Midgets

 After AAA withdrew from racing, the Night Before the 500 feature event became part of the USAC Midgets national championship series.

 USAC Silver Crown Series (Carb Night Classic)

 Beginning in 2015, the headlining event switched to the USAC Silver Crown.
 The race moved to Friday nights starting in 2016.
+In 2023, the event took the Hoosier Hundred name, reviving the Hoosier Hundred event after it was cancelled following its 2020 running at the Indiana State Fairgrounds.
+The race length was increased to 146 scheduled laps (100 miles).